-A wide range of jerry cans have unique mounting systems that are designed to be used on off roading vehicles, specifically, trucks.
+A wide range of jerry cans have unique mounting systems that are designed to be used on off-roading vehicles, specifically, in Truck Driver industry.
 That being said there are options if you need one for your motorcycle, rally car, 4×4 van conversion etc. But maybe, there is one best off road gas can that generally beats the rest.
 As we all need the same basic things.

 A specific RotoPaX gas can motorcycle mount doesn’t exist.
 They did design a universal mounting system.
 These mounts are designed to be very adaptive so they can be used on most if not all wheeled contraptions you can lug to the dirt.

 1 gallon water and gas cans stacked on a motorcycle.
 Now you have to ride leaning to the right.
 Great for barrel rolls while hitting jumps tho.

 Motorcycles that have a luggage rack on the rear of the seat can utilize a RotoPaX standard mount with little configuration.
 The plate mount will need to be sandwiched against the bikes rack with a lower plate.

 Or you can utilize the countersunk holes in the RotoPaX mounting plate and drill directly into the biker cargo rack if you can get them to line up correctly.